Data Dashboard

 Overdose is the leading cause of death for Marin County residents aged 55 and under.
 Fentanyl is driving these overdoses and is associated with approximately 60% of overdose deaths in the county.
 The following data are intended to track trends and provide information for shared understanding and action across our county.
 OD Free Marin strives to prevent overdoses through data-driven strategies and community collaboration.

-A non-fatal overdose is a sign of unsafe drug use and a risk for future fatal overdose.
+The following dashboard shows information on clinically confirmed and suspected opioid overdose events in Marin County.
+These events are identified by signs, symptoms and diagnosis codes reported in EMS data.
+Non-fatal overdose is a risk for future fatal overdose.
 Tracking non-fatal overdose events provides valuable insights to guide prevention strategies.
-Outreach to overdose survivors is a proven approach to limiting mortality.
 Spikes in non-fatal overdoses may signal the presence of particularly potent substances in the drug supply, including fentanyl.

 Data Source: ImageTrend EMS data